fermyon/spin/docs/content/triage-guide.md

 To do this:

+- Determine if the issue is a `bug`, `enhancement`, or `question` and label as such.
+  - If the issue does not clearly fall into one of these buckets, please ask more questions to determine what labels make sense.
-- Determine if the issue is a `bug` or an `enhancement` and label as such.
-Please bubble up and help resolve any critical bugs as you come across them.
+  - Please bubble up and help resolve any critical bugs as you come across them.
-- Add an `area/<area>` label to the issue to indicate the relevant area of the codebase.
+  - If a `question` exposes a need for an improvement in the docs, please open up an issue in the [developer docs repo](https://github.com/fermyon/developer/issues).
 - If the issue is being currently investigated, move the issue to the `Investigating / Open for Comment` column and assign the issue an owner (the person who is investigating).
 - If the issue is an enhancement and we do not know yet whether we want to address it or it needs more input and discussion, move the issue to the `Investigating / Open for Comment` column.
 Please also bring this up in the next Spin maintainer or community meeting.
 - If the issue is well scoped, we want to resolve it, and it is ready to be picked up, move it to the `Backlog` column.